jonathan-il/tincisnotcatan/README.md

 Visit http://tinc.herokuapp.com/ to try out the game!

+## Server set up
+On Ubuntu:
+ * Install caddy: `sudo apt install caddy`
+ * Start and enable caddy: `sudo systemctl start caddy` and `sudo systemctl enable caddy`
+ * Find port used below to run the docker image on, and modify /etc/caddy/Caddyfile (in this git repo) with the appropriate domain name for this.
+It can be as simple as

+    catan.my_server.com {
+      reverse proxy localhost:4567
+    }

 ## Contributing
 Contributions are welcome!
 To run locally, build the Docker image with `docker build -t catan .`